andrewmcloud/consimilo/README.md

 #### Querying forest with strings and files (helper functions)

 consimilo provides helper functions for querying the forest with strings and files.
 Queries against strings and files should be made using the same tokenization / shingling scheme used to input items in the forest.
-The two helper functions `query-string` and `query-file` have optional parameters `:stopwords?` `:shingle?` `:n`.
+The three helper functions `query-string`, `query-file`, and `similar-k` have optional parameters `:stopwords?` `:shingle?` `:n`.
 The optional parameters are defaulted to the same values as `add-strings-to-forest` and `add-files-to-forest`.

 ##### Querying forest with string